THE PRIVATE GARDENS OF CORDOBA: An Alternative Tourism Option

 About the Author:

-Apple is a retired Human Resources professional who is passionately interested in community greening and beautification, organic and ornamental gardening, environment protection and preservation as well as related arts and crafts.
-She shares her personal and travel experiences in these areas to spread knowledge and information not otherwise accessible to all who are similarly interested; and to inspire others to develop and create new ideas from her blogs.
+Apple is passionately interested in community greening and beautification, organic and ornamental gardening, environment protection and preservation as well as related arts and crafts.
+She shares her professional, personal and travel experiences to spread knowledge and information in these areas which may not be accessible to all who are similarly interested and aims to inspire others to develop and create new ideas from her blogs.

 Photos by: WPB Morales - Cordoba, Andalucia - Spain: April/May 2024